 Acai Berry Juice Benefits and Nutritional Profile

-Acai grows in the Amazon of Central acaiand South America so it is unlikely that you will have access to the fresh fruit for juicing unless you live there.
+acaiAcai grows in the Amazon of Central and South America so it is unlikely that you will have access to the fresh fruit for juicing unless you live there.
 Acai spoils quickly and doesn’t make it to the US fresh so is available dried or pre-bottled juice.
 So as you can see, I won’t be able to deliver an acai berry juice recipe, but will share its health benefits!

 Acai juice benefits have been hyped up recently for having higher antioxidants and nutrition than other berries like blueberries, raspberry, red grapes and blackberry.
 The good news is, its not just hype, its science.
 Studies have shown that the overall antioxidant power of acai is higher than any other fruit or vegetable.
 Part of this antioxidant power is due to the dense concentrations of the phytochemical anthocyanin.
 Acai is clearly nutritious!

-So what is in the acai berry juice?
+So what is in acai berry juice?

 Vitamins and minerals: